nelsonsar/nelsonsar.github.io/_posts/2016-10-16-why-mocking-fails.md

 ## The great virtue of OOP

-[John Cinnamond](https://twitter.com/jcinnamond) in a recent [talk](http://brightonruby.com/2016/the-point-of-objects-john-cinnamond/) makes a brilliant conclusion about OOP: it's a tool used to desconstruct a complex problem and defer decisions (implementations).
+[John Cinnamond](https://twitter.com/jcinnamond) in a recent [talk](http://brightonruby.com/2016/the-point-of-objects-john-cinnamond/) makes a brilliant conclusion about OOP: it's a tool used to deconstruct a complex problem and defer decisions (implementations).
 By using it you (your team, your company, whatever) can focus in one problem at a time.

 More than a tool, OOP bundles data and bevahior so you can create (or stabilish using domain rules) your own truth ([invariants](https://en.wikipedia.org/wiki/Class_invariant)) and define protocols (contracts, [interfaces](https://pragprog.com/book/kpiod/interface-oriented-design) to provide interactions between objects, teams and clients (customers) and, tests are the way we document and validate our protocols but, it really shines when you need to defer decisions.